 You cannot focus solely on one or two marketing channels to get your message out to the masses.

-Instead, use a marketing strategy that leverages multiple, varied platforms and mediums to connect with audiences.
+Instead, use a marketing strategy that leverages multiple, varied platforms and mediums to connect with audiences like the SearchUp strategy.
 This can be accomplished through hybrid marketing.

 What Is Hybrid Marketing?